ansible-collections/overview/collection_requirements.rst

 * Adding to the `Community Working Group IRC meeting <https://github.com/ansible/community/issues/539>`_
 * Creating `GitHub Issues <https://github.com/ansible-collections/overview/issues>`_ against this repo

+Be sure you're subscribed to:
+* `Changes impacting Collections <https://github.com/ansible-collections/overview/issues/45>` to track changes that Collection maintainers should be aware of
+* The Bullhorn, a newsletter for the Ansible developer community, `back issues and how to add content <https://github.com/ansible/community/issues/546>`_

 Why is this needed
 ===================